ProjectEvergreen/greenwood/packages/plugin-adapter-netlify/README.md

 # @greenwood/plugin-adapter-netlify

 ## Overview
-Enables usage of Netlify Serverless runtimes for API routes and SSR pages.
+This plugin enables usage of the [Netlify](https://www.netlify.com/) platform for hosting a Greenwood application.

 > This package assumes you already have `@greenwood/cli` installed.

 ## Features

-This plugin adapts Greenwood [API routes](https://www.greenwoodjs.io/docs/api-routes/) and [SSR pages](https://www.greenwoodjs.io/docs/server-rendering/) into Netlify [Serverless functions](https://docs.netlify.com/functions/overview/) using their [custom build](https://docs.netlify.com/functions/deploy/?fn-language=js#custom-build-2) approach
+In addition to publishing a project's static assets to the Netlify CDN, this plugin adapts Greenwood [API routes](https://www.greenwoodjs.io/docs/api-routes/) and [SSR pages](https://www.greenwoodjs.io/docs/server-rendering/) into Netlify [Serverless functions](https://docs.netlify.com/functions/overview/) using their [custom build](https://docs.netlify.com/functions/deploy/?fn-language=js#custom-build-2) approach

-In addition to generating the correct build output format for Netlify hosting, this plugin will automatically generate a __redirects_ file to correctly map your SSR page and API route URLs to the corresponding Netlify function (as a rewrite).
+This plugin will automatically generate a custom [__redirects_](https://docs.netlify.com/routing/redirects/) file to correctly map your SSR page and API route URLs to the corresponding Netlify function endpoint (as a rewrite).
 You can continue to customize your Netlify project using your _netlify.toml_ file as needed.

 > _**Note:** You can see a working example of this plugin [here](https://github.com/ProjectEvergreen/greenwood-demo-adapter-netlify)_.